List of modern great powers: China (1683–1912)

 The Qing dynasty was the last ruling dynasty of China, proclaimed in 1636 and collapsed in 1912 (with a brief, abortive restoration in 1917).
 It was preceded by the Ming dynasty and followed by the Republic of China.
 The dynasty was founded by the Manchu clan Aisin Gioro in what is today Northeast China (also known as "Manchuria").
 Starting in 1644, it expanded into China proper and its surrounding territories.
 Complete pacification of China proper was accomplished around 1683 under the Kangxi Emperor.
 The multiethnic Qing Empire assembled the territorial base for modern China.
 It was the largest Chinese dynasty and in 1790 the fourth-largest empire in world history in terms of territorial size.
 With a population of 432 million in 1912, it was the world's most populous country at the time.
 The Qing dynasty also reached its economic peak in 1820, when it became the world's largest economy, contributing to around 30% of the world's GDP.

-Originally the Later Jin dynasty, the dynasty changed its official name to "Great Qing", meaning "clear" or "pellucid", in 1636.
+Originally, the Later Jin dynasty changed its official name to "Great Qing", meaning "clear" or "pellucid", in 1636.
 In 1644, Beijing was sacked by a coalition of rebel forces led by Li Zicheng, a minor Ming official who later proclaimed the Shun dynasty.
 The last Ming emperor, the Chongzhen Emperor, committed suicide when the city fell, marking the official end of the Ming dynasty.
 Qing forces then allied with Ming general Wu Sangui and seized control of Beijing to expel Shun forces from the city.